Naseem Hamed vs. Wilfredo Vázquez: Background

-The Fight
+The fight

 Prior to the fight, Hamed predicted that he would knock out Vázquez within 2 rounds, though his prediction would not come to be.
 Through the first two rounds, Hamed was the more active puncher as Vazquez took a more defensive approach and attempted to counter the highly unorthodox Hamed.
 As the first round came to a close, Hamed threw Vazquez to the canvas after he missed with a left hand and the resulting momentum caused Vazquez to go down.
 In the second round, Vazquez wobbled the champion after landing a hard right hook, but Hamed was able to quickly regain his composure.
-Hamed began to take control in round 3 as he was able score his first knockdown of the fight.
-Rivera landed a straight right to Hamed's head, but Hamed countered with a left hand that sent Vasquez down, though he was able to quickly get back up and continue the fight.
-After controlling both rounds 4 and 5, Hamed landed a straight left in the sixth that again put Vasquez down for the second time, but Vasquez was again able to continue.
+Hamed began to take control in round 3 as he was able to score his first knockdown of the fight.
+Vazquez landed a straight right to Hamed's head, but Hamed countered with a left hand that sent Vazquez down, though he was able to quickly get back up and continue the fight.
+After controlling both rounds 4 and 5, Hamed landed a straight left in the sixth that again put Vazquez down for the second time, but Vazquez was again able to continue.
 Shortly after, the referee momentarily stopped the bout as one of the ring ropes had come loose.
-After an over 5-minute delay in which the damaged rope had to be completely removed and in which Vasquez and Hamed exchanged words before Vasquez got into Hamed's face and headbutted him, the fight resumed.
-Early in round 7, Vasquez swung and missed Hamed with a right hook and Hamed countered with a strong left that put Vasquez down for the third time.
-Vasquez was clearly hurt from the exchange and Hamed dropped Vasquez again with another left.
-Vasquez again got back up, but was swarmed by a barrage of punches by Hamed causing the referee to stop the fight and award Hamed the TKO victory at 2:29 of the seventh round.
+After an over 5-minute delay in which the damaged rope had to be completely removed and in which Vazquez and Hamed exchanged words before Vazquez got into Hamed's face and headbutted him, the fight resumed.
+Despite the fact Vazquez was floored in round six, one judge (Paul Thomas) for some reason scored the round for him, 10-9.
+Early in round 7, Vazquez swung and missed Hamed with a right hook and Hamed countered with a strong left that put Vazquez down for the third time.
+Vazquez was clearly hurt from the exchange and Hamed dropped Vazquez again with another left.
+Vazquez again got back up but was swarmed by a barrage of punches by Hamed causing the referee to stop the fight and award Hamed the TKO victory at 2:29 of the seventh round.

+Aftermath

+This was the most lucrative fight of Vázquez career, as he received $600,000 as payment.
+This fight would cause tension within his own family, who were informed by telephone of the results.